divine-ray/Servilia/WIP or Projects/Workpieces/Cult and Religious Movement Overhaul.md

 		1. sharing part of the conscious into the organism’s neural system?
 		2. enhanced lifespan and/or partial salvation from undying?

-by that definition, the mekhanite [[True Machinists]] are a NRM, as it rejects a part of the taught beliefs, propagating the reformation of the human vessel into something holy to the machine
+By that definition, the Mekhanite [[True Machinists]] are a NRM, as it rejects a part of the taught beliefs, propagating the reformation of the human vessel into something holy to the machine
-	seeing that the splinter group might be reformist against the established teachings of the mekhanites, they ~~might be~~ *are* **those** that fasten the decay and downfall of Thylyist/Council
+	seeing that the splinter group might be reformist against the established teachings of the Mekhanites, they ~~might be~~ *are* **those** that fasten the decay and downfall of Thylyist/Council

 ***
 On that note, the [[Oblivion Lodge]] should also be revisited since they are the stereotypical carbon copy doomsday cult which wants to bring the end of the world as see know it.
-	that’s stupid
+> Which is stupid.

 possibly a [[little subgroup of the lunatics]] struggling to study the [[Lunar Gateways]] and [[The Tellurion]]